cruise-automation/webviz/packages/webviz-core/src/panels/NodePlayground/index.help.md

 You’ll notice a few things:

-- The type `Message` is being imported from a custom library called `ros`.
-For more information on these type definitions and where they come from, refer to the [Important Types to Know](#important-types-to-know) section below.

-- The type `InputTopicMsg` has no properties.

-You'll need to define your own types here from your input topics.
+- The types `Input` and `Messages` are being imported from the `ros` module.

 - The type `Output` has no properties.

-You will need to fill in this type's definition to include the output properties you care about.
-For markers, you _must_ return a type of the form `{ markers: MarkerType[] }`.
-Reference the Markers section below for example types.
+`Input` is a generic type, meaning that it takes a parameter in order to be used.
+It is left empty on purpose as you'll need to populate it with the name of your input topic, e.g. `Input<"/rosout">`.

+As for the `Output` type, you can either manually type out your output with the properties you care about or use one of the dynamically generated types from the `Messages` type imported above.
+For instance, if you want to publish an array of markers, you can return the type `Messages.visualization_msgs__MarkerArray`.

 Strictly typing your nodes will help you debug issues at compile time rather than at runtime.
 It's not always obvious in Webviz how message properties are affecting the visualized output, and so the more you strictly type your nodes, the less likely you will make mistakes.